Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Long Load Screens - I have very long load screens, why?**
   - You likely capped your FPS at too low a value.

-- **Lockpicking - Why can’t I use the vanilla lockpicking mini-game?**
-  - It has been replaced by Immersive Minigames.

 - **Manual Installs - Why must I manually install TTW and NVR?**
   - TTW requires manual installation due to ModPub restrictions, and NVR is locked behind Discord, which Wabbajack cannot access.